 Jeff was born and raised in Ithaca, NY, a small college town in the beautiful Finger Lakes Region of Central NY.
 If you love waterfalls and snow, then this is the place for you.
 After graduating from Duquesne University, Jeff moved to Raleigh, NC, where he spent a good part of his life.
-Now, he permanently finds himself myself living with his perpetually understanding family, which does include his wife, Marie, and their three felines, in Lakewood Ranch, Florida.
-While he is not working full time in clinical research, he is glued to his laptop, writing and learning everything he can about the human spirit, faith and spirituality.
+Now, he permanently finds himself living with his perpetually understanding family, which include his wife, Marie, and their three felines, in Lakewood Ranch, Florida.
+While he is not working full time in clinical research, he is glued to his laptop, writing and learning everything he can about the human spirit, and how to manage kidney disease..

 Jeff tries to live life forward, even though you can only understand it backward.
-He loves to travel when he has the time.
-Jeff and his wife take short jaunts to the beach and in that, they often find a lot of peace and tranquility.
 Jeff is open to just about any adventure, and even a whole lot of situations (or conversations) that most people would consider boring.
-Jeff has been known to do what some would call stupid, but he is self-proclaimed adrenaline junkie and hve a burning need to explore and push limits.
+Jeff has been known to do what some would call stupid, but he is a self-proclaimed adrenaline junkie and has a burning need to explore and push limits.
 Jeff is fascinated by the concepts of happiness, memory, loss, death, regret, art, and beginnings and endings.

 Need to Introduce Jeff?

-Here is a concise bio that may be helpful if you’re introducing Jeff an event:
+Here is a concise bio that may be helpful if you’re introducing Jeff at an event:

 Jeff Parke is quickly becoming one of today’s most influential and thought-provoking observers of finding hope and determination after being diagnosed with Chronic Kidney Disease .
 In various circles he is known for his ability to distill and convey complex ideas with clarity, in a way that’s accessible to a wide audience.